VIAME/VIAME/examples/building_and_installing_viame/README.rst

 See the platform-specific guides below, though the process is similar for each.
-This document corresponds to the example `located online here`_ and also to the following directory in your VIAME installation: examples/building_viame.
+This document corresponds to the example `located online here`_ and also to the building_and_installing_viame example folder in a VIAME installation.

 .. _located online here: https://github.com/Kitware/VIAME/tree/master/examples/building_viame